 Basic Float Fishing Rig

 This is one piece of gear that is often overlooked by many anglers.
-Using the right hooks will go a long way to improve the success of your float fishing Ohio.
+Using the right hooks will go a long way to improve your success.

 The best hooks will penetrate better and will hold on better.

-There are 5 or 6 good hooks that I and other guides use, but to keep it simple.
+There are 5 or 6 good hooks that float fishing guides use, but to keep it simple.
 My top two recommendations for float fishing hooks are the Raven Specimen Hook and the very popular Gamakatsu Octopus Hook.

 The choice of your hook size will depend on the different water conditions, the size of the fish, and different baits.

-As a rule of thumb, bigger hooks will be suited for bigger baits and smaller hooks for smaller baits and smaller fish as well.
+As a rule of thumb, bigger hooks will be suited for bigger baits, and smaller hooks for smaller baits.